.

 • Implement strictly followed protocols for the disposal of hazardous waste and contaminated materials.

-• Maintain records that detail all procedures, including specimen handling and instrument maintenance.
+• Keep records that detail all procedures, including specimen handling and instrument maintenance.

 • Conduct regular health checks for all lab personnel to identify and mitigate any potential sources of contamination (examples: infections or illnesses).